LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

       ## How to use

       Tabs should be used for navigation inside a page.
-This means that tabs are the most local way of navigating, and should only be used for when it doesn't make sense to divide the content into several items in the main navigation.
+This means that tabs are the most local way of navigating, and should only be used for when it doesn't make sense to divide the content into several pages/views.
 Tabs are primarily used in "closed environments" such as Mina Sidor and internal systems.
 Good examples of tab use include settings-pages and navigation within one instance of a product of which a customer may have many (such as occupational pension).

       Changing a tab should affect everything below it within the container/page and nothing above it.